TheTechnobear/SSP/technobear/plts/README.md

 Percussa SSP - https://www.percussa.com/

 Mutable Instruments : https://www.mutable.com/
-Thanks to Emile for sharing her code with the community. please note: this VST in no way endorsed or supported by Mutable Instruments.
+Thanks to Emilie for sharing her code with the community. please note: this VST in no way endorsed or supported by Mutable Instruments.